High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Results

 \section{Results}

-All experiments are run on individual nodes of an HPC cluster each using two Intel Xeon Platinum 8268 24C 205W 2.9GHz Processors and 16 threads.
-All results are generates using the PolyFEM~library \cite{polyfem} coupled with the IPC~Toolkit~\cite{ipc_toolkit}, and use the direct linear solver Pardiso~\cite{pardiso-7.2a,pardiso-7.2b,pardiso-7.2c}.
-We use the notation $P_n$ to define the finite element bases order (e.g., $P_2$ indicates quadratic Lagrange bases) and all our curved meshes are quartic.
-All simulation parameters can be found in \cref{tab:sim_params} in the Appendix.
+All experiments are run on individual nodes of an \ac{HPC} cluster each using two Intel Xeon Platinum 8268 24C 205W \qty{2.9}{\GHz} Processors and 16 threads.
+All results are generated using the PolyFEM~library \cite{PolyFEM} coupled with the IPC~Toolkit~\cite{IPCToolkit}, and use the direct linear solver Pardiso~\cite{Alappat2020Recursive,Bollhofer2020State,Bollhofer2019Large}.
+We use the notation $P_n$ to define the \ac{FE} bases order (e.g., $P_2$ indicates quadratic Lagrange bases) and all our curved meshes are quartic.
+All simulation parameters and a summary of the results can be found in \cref{tab:sim_params,tab:sim_results}.